Deferred Sales Trust California: An Overview

 Buying fractional shares of Delaware Statutory Trusts (DSTs) and executing 1031 exchanges are frequent tactics for real estate investors wanting to defer capital gains taxes when selling investment properties, but they are not the only possibilities.
 While DSTs may make more sense for selling real estate, what if you're selling a business and want to recognize that gain later?

-The deferred sales trust structure is another tax-deferral method that allows investors to postpone paying capital gains taxes when they sell real estate or business holdings.
-Unfortunately, there have been several speculations by online “experts” over the recent notice by the California Franchise Tax Board regarding the guidelines surrounding several tax deferral strategies in the state.
+The Deferred Sales Trust structure is another tax-deferral method that allows investors to defer capital gains taxes when they sell real estate or business holdings.
+There have been several speculations by online “experts” over the recent notice by the California Franchise Tax Board regarding the guidelines surrounding several tax deferral strategies in the state.

 How Does a Deferred Sales Trust Work?

-The trust either holds the undistributed proceeds as cash or invests them.
-Although any capital gains taxes generated by the sale of the investment property can be deferred, any principal payments generated by the trust will result in capital gains tax liabilities.
+Capital gains taxes generated by the sale of the investment property can be deferred, but all principal payments paid to you by the trust will result in capital gains tax liabilities.

 Understanding California Tax Board Ruling on Deferred Sales Trusts